-Name your hub.
-The name must be unique within the list of routes for that hub.
+Name your route.
+The route name must be unique within the list of routes for that hub.

 For Endpoint, you can select one from the dropdown list, or add a new one.
 In this example, a storage account and container are already available.
 To add them as an endpoint, click +Add next to the Endpoint dropdown and select Blob Storage.
 The following screen shows where the storage account and container are specified.